Ravil180904/World-of-programming/README.md

 # Project Title

-A brief, compelling description of your project.
+A brief, compelling description of my projects.
-For example: _Dynamic Stability Analysis of Nonlinear Systems using MATLAB Simulations._
+This repository for programming in different languages and tools for self improving.

 ---
 ## Features

 - Nonlinear system modeling with equilibrium point analysis